 The unaudited interim condensed consolidated financial statements include the accounts of the Company and its wholly owned and majority-owned subsidiaries.
 All material intercompany balances and transactions have been eliminated in consolidation.
 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and the instructions to Form 10-Q. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-In the opinion of management, such statements include all adjustments (consisting only of normal recurring items) which are considered necessary for a fair presentation of the consolidated financial position of the Company as of March 31, 2023, the consolidated results of its operations for the three-month periods ended March 31, 2022 and 2023, and the consolidated cash flows for the three-month periods ended March 31, 2022 and 2023.
-The results of operations for the three-month period ended March 31, 2022 and 2023, are not necessarily indicative of the operating results for the full year.
+In the opinion of management, such statements include all adjustments (consisting only of normal recurring items) which are considered necessary for a fair presentation of the consolidated financial position of the Company as of March 31, 2023, the consolidated results of its operations for the three-month periods ended March 31, 2022 and 2023, the consolidated change in stockholders' equity for the three-month periods ended March 31, 2022 and 2023, and the consolidated cash flows for the three-month periods ended March 31, 2022 and 2023.
+The results of operations for the three-month period ended March 31, 2023 are not necessarily indicative of the operating results for the full year.
 These financial statements should be read in conjunction with the audited consolidated financial statements and related disclosures for the year ended December 31, 2022 included in the Company's Annual Report on Form 10-K for the year then ended.